Institutional Review Board

 For any technical issues, please contact firstname.lastname@example.org

 Approval by the IRB does not automatically mean approval by the Central Agency for Public Mobilization and Statistics (CAPMAS), the Egyptian government agency that approves survey and interview work done within Egypt.
 To initiate a request for CAPMAS approval, please send a request to your school dean.
-The point of contact at AUC for CAPMAS issues is Amr Salama, the University counsellor.
+The point of contact at AUC for CAPMAS issues is Amr Salama, the University counselor.
 The IRB is not equipped to handle matters related to CAPMAS.

 From now on, all students conducting graduate thesis work at AUC will need an IRB approval/waiver form at the time of registering for their 599 thesis research course, and another IRB approval/waiver form at the time of submitting the completed thesis to the Digital Archive and Research (DAR) Repository.